-At Google, which employs more than 85,000 people worldwide, things are of course harder to dig into on an case-per-case basis.
-This is why they had to find a way to give employees trust and freedom, but at the same time let them know, what is acceptable by the company.
+At Google, which employs more than 85,000 people worldwide, things are of course harder to dig into on a case-by-case basis.
+This is why they had to find a way to give employees trust and freedom, but at the same time let them know what is deemed acceptable by the company.

 “On a very fundamental level, people like being told what they can and can’t do.
 They want flexibility, choice and to be able to do what they want to do, but they also want to know what’s reasonable and what’s acceptable in this company.